 Rabbi Miriam C. Berkowitz

 Rabbi Miriam (Carey Knight) Berkowitz was born and raised in Montreal.
 She earned a BA magna cum laude in International Relations from Harvard University in 1993 and an MA and Rabbinic Ordination from the Schechter Institute in Jerusalem in 1998.
-She served as Assistant Rabbi at Park Avenue Synagogue in Manhattan for three years and spent seven years in Florida teaching adult education.
-She is the author of Taking the Plunge: A Practical and Spiritual Guide to the Mikvehand various other articles and publications including pieces in the Women’s Torah Commentary, Jewish Lights Spirituality Handbook, Mount Sinai Journal of Medicine and Journal of Pastoral Care.
-Her Responsa on contraception and on interpreting the laws of Family Purity were accepted by the Committee on Jewish Law and Standards, and she currently serves on the Committee.
+She served as Assistant Rabbi at Park Avenue Synagogue in Manhattan for three years and spent seven years in Florida teaching Adult Education.
+She is the author of Taking the Plunge: A Practical and Spiritual Guide to the Mikveh and various other articles and publications including pieces in the Women’s Torah Commentary, Jewish Lights Spirituality Handbook, Mount Sinai Journal of Medicine and Journal of Pastoral Care.

 Rabbi Valérie Stessin